 'Finding Peace in a Frantic World' | The 8-Week Course for Adults

-This 8-week course follows the best-selling practical guide to mindfulness by Professor Mark Williams and Danny Penman, chapter by chapter.
+This 8-week course follows the best-selling practical guide to mindfulness by Prof Mark Williams and Dr Danny Penman, chapter by chapter.
 Based on MBCT (Mindfulness-Based Cognitive Therapy) but with shorter weekly sessions and home practice, the programme is supported by the book and accompanying audio CD and is designed to help busy people breathe mindfulness into their lives.

 ‘‘A coherent, compelling and common-sensical 8-week programme for anyone caring about his or her own health and sanity, especially in this increasingly fast-paced and, as they refer to it, frantic world.’’ - Jon Kabat-Zinn.